-Ah shaving, who doesn’t love the feel of smooth skin after shaving?
-Shaving is one of the things that makes us feel good about our bodies.
+Ah, shaving, who doesn’t love the feel of smooth skin after shaving?
+Shaving is one of the things that make us feel good about our bodies.
 Shaving the underarm especially if you are going to wear tank tops or outfits with no hands, shaving the bikini area, shaving the beard or any part of the body all make us feel good.

 But the bumps that come after shaving, that’s not so fun.
 These bumps are a result of irritation and ingrown hair.
 Ingrown hair occurs as a result of the hair growing back into the skin, instead of growing to the surface.

 Here are a few tips to prevent bumps and ingrown hairs after shaving.